ethereum/ERCs/ERCS/erc-x.md

      * @param from Address of the from
      * @param to Address of the to
      * @param tokenId The NFT to transfer
+     */
-     * @return success The bool value returns whether the transfer is successful */ function transferFrom(address from, address to, uint256 tokenId) external returns (bool success);
+    function transferFrom(address from, address to, uint256 tokenId) external;

 }
 ```